hotosm/osm-rawdata/docs/index.md

 The JSON format is also supported, both parsing the config file and also generating that query from a YAML config file.

-# The files

-## geofabrik.py

-This is a simple utility to download a file from GeoGFabrik.

-## config.py

-This class parses either then JSON or YAML config file formatted files, and creates a data structure used later to generater the database query.

-## postgres.py

-This class handles working with the postgres database.
-It sets up the connections, and handles processing the results from the queries.